hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 need `config.txt` on new nodes to existing networks.
 One of the State or Roster or both must exist for the network to start.

-The app will decide a startup sequence based on the following heuristics:

-* Keep Network Settings (Normal restart) == No Active Roster AND State provided
-* Genesis Network process == Active Roster, No State provided
-* Network Transplant process == Active Roster AND State provided

 ## Core Behaviors, in summary

 - Roster Creation: App will create a Candidate Roster from the Address Book.